webgme/webgme/config/README.md

  - If true certain parts will require that users are authenticated.
 - `config.authentication.allowGuests = true`
  - Generate a guest account for non-authenticated connections.
+- `config.authentication.allowUserRegistration = true`
+ - Allow clients to create new users via the REST api.
 - `config.authentication.guestAccount = 'guest'`
  - User account which non-authenticated connections will access the storage.
 - `config.authentication.logInUrl = '/profile/login'`